stacks-network/stacks-core/legacy/docs/api-specs.md

 indicating the cryptocurrency units.
 This is because going forward, namespaces are not necessarily priced in Bitcoin.

+The `amount` given will be in the smallest possible units of the currency.
+For `BTC`, the `amount` will be in satoshis.
+For `STACKS`, the `amount` will be in micro-Stacks.

 + Public Endpoint
 + Parameters
   + tld: id (string) - namespace to query price for